boethius/URLShortener/README.md

-# URL Shortener
+# URL Shortener v0.1
 ## What does it do?
 Creates a shorter url from any valid url by generating a random key.
 You can define the key length (minum 6), 6-8 characters is recommended.

 ## Requirements
 To run this, you need a functioning webserver.
-This version only fully supports Apache with URL Rewriting enabled.
+URLShortener fully supports Apache with URL Rewriting enabled.

 ### Web Server
 * Apache 2.2+
-...
-With Module Rewrite enabled
+* fopen and and Module Rewrite enabled
 * PHP 5.5+
 * File system that supports minum 1'500'625 files
 * The program expects to be run in the root web folder